louismullie/temp-data/markdown_final/8c499955-d8ed-87f8-acd2-ee5deeaaead7.md

 ### 2020 American College of Rheumatology guideline for the management of gout [^5b3e28b5].
 Arthritis & Rheumatology (2020).
 High credibility.

-Timing of urate-lowering therapy (ULT) initiation—When the decision is made that ULT is indicated, starting ULT during the gout flare over starting ULT after the gout flare has resolved is conditionally recommended.
+Timing of urate-lowering therapy (ULT) initiation — When the decision is made that ULT is indicated, starting ULT during the gout flare over starting ULT after the gout flare has resolved is conditionally recommended.

 ---